Shouldn’t Sales Forecasting be Easy?

 • Is revenue recognized over time – such as with annual subscriptions that are ratable on a monthly basis?

 • Are there clauses in a non-standard agreement that will negatively affect revenue recognition?
-This is an area where your Legal team becomes an invaluable contributor to your success.
+This is where your Legal team becomes an invaluable contributor to your success.

 • Cash Flow – Is this really Sales forecasting?